Cyber Security

 Infrastructure level

-Vulnerability is a weakness that makes a threat possible, like a weak password, which leads to threats
+Vulnerability is a weakness that makes a threat possible

 Threat is any potential occurrence, malicious or otherwise, that could harm an asset.
-In other words, a threat is any bad thing that can happen to your assets.
+In other words, a threat is any bad thing that can happen to your assets

-Attack is an action that exploits a vulnerability or enacts a threat.
+Attack is an action that exploits a vulnerability or enacts a threat

 Countermeasure.
 A safeguard that addresses a threat and mitigates risk